Eric Braeden: Victor Newman

 In 1980, he was offered the role of self-made business magnate Victor Newman on the daytime soap opera The Young and the Restless.
 Initially, the role was for a 26-week run.
 His character imprisoned his wife's lover, and became so popular the character became a love-to-hate villain, and his contract was extended.

 Braeden won a Daytime Emmy for his work in 1998.
-In February 2017 he celebrated his 37th anniversary with the show.
-In 2020, the show marked Braeden's 40th anniversary as Victor onscreen.